About Ed Pope History

-At present it is mainly an appendix of notes to the Godwin Diary website (GD website), and will make more sense to you if you first visit that site <godwindiary.bodleian.ox.ac.uk>.
-There are several thousand unidentified persons recorded, often just by surname, in the diary (1788-1836) of William Godwin.
-I began by submitting corrections to the editors of that website, but a backlog built up (because they are academics with other duties and I am a full-time amateur researcher).
-I am working through the diary largely in date order, and there are currently entries here for all people mentioned in the diary up to the end of 1799 and not clearly identified on the GD website (even for the few I have little or no info on).
-There is also additional information here about some people who are correctly identified on the GD website, and soon there will be many entries about other contemporaries not recorded in Godwin's diary.
-The best way to use my site is to have the GD website on another tab and flick back and forth, and if you have access to the Dictionary of National Biography online, have that on a tab too.
+At first this site was mainly an appendix of notes to the Godwin Diary website (GD website), which will make more sense to you if you first visit that site <godwindiary.bodleian.ox.ac.uk> where my site is acknowledged on the home page.
+There are several thousand unidentified persons recorded, mostly just by surname, in the diary (1788-1836) of William Godwin.
+So far I've made an entry for each of these up to the end of 1810, and I hope to return and complete that work one day.
+If your interest is in the Godwin Diary, the best way to use my site is to apply the filter for Godwin Diary, have the GD website on another tab and flick back and forth, and if you have access to the Dictionary of National Biography online, have that on a tab too.
+And see (tab at top of this page) BACKGROUND ARTICLES: William Godwin, The Reveleys and the Jenningses.

 Some abbreviations & sources.

 DNB - Dictionary of National Biography.
 I don't usually repeat information already available in DNB or on GD website, but I give the reference to DNB when referring to someone covered there.
-DNB is usually available in hardback and online at major public libraries.
+DNB is usually available in hardback and online at major public libraries, also remote access online with library ticket.

 1796 list - see GD website <godwindiary.bodleian.ox.ac.uk> - and my entry "the 1796 list" - the 1796 list is an important tool for identifying entries in Godwin's diary